Obasoro/Darey.io-PBL-Project/Project-20-MIGRATION TO THE СLOUD WITH CONTAINERIZATION. PART 1 – DOCKER &AMP; DOCKER COMPOSE.md

 1. Clone the Tooling-app repository from
 `$ $ git clone https://github.com/darey-devops/tooling.git`

-2. On your terminal, export the location of the SQL file `$ export tooling_db_schema=/tooling_db_schema.sql`
+2. On your terminal, export the location of the SQL file

+`$ export tooling_db_schema=/tooling_db_schema.sql`

+3. Use the SQL script to create the database and prepare the schema.
+With the docker exec command, you can execute a command in a running container.

+`docker exec -i mysql-server mysql -uroot -p$MYSQL_PW < $tooling_db_schema`

+4. Update the .env file with connection details to the database

+`$ vi .env`

+Flags used:

+MYSQL_IP mysql ip address "leave as mysqlserverhost" MYSQL_USER mysql username for user export as environment variable MYSQL_PASS mysql password for the user exported as environment varaible MYSQL_DBNAME mysql databse name "toolingdb"